lrharris215/tic_tac_toe/README.md

 ## Before you start

-run `bundle install` in the terminal.
+1) Clone the respository to the file/folder of your choice.
+2) Then navigate to the `tic_tac_toe` folder in your terminal and run `bundle install`.

 ## Run Program

-run `ruby lib/game.rb` in the terminal.
+1) Run `ruby lib/game.rb` in the terminal.

 ## Run Tests

-run  `bundle exec rspec` in the terminal.
+1) Run  `bundle exec rspec` in the terminal.